Kudaes/Eclipse/README.md

 	[+] PEB successfully patched.
 	[-] Resuming process...

 The new `powershell.exe` process will have AMSI and ETW disabled.
-The first one can be checked by typing the string "amsiutils", which normally would be detected as a malicious string but now it just shows a "not found" error message:
+The first one can be checked by typing the string `amsiutils`, which normally would be detected as a malicious string but now it just shows a "not found" error message:

 ![AMSI disabled.](/images/powershell1.PNG "AMSI disabled.")